jonhue/cv/statement_of_interest.md

 # Statement of Interest

-I am an undergraduate student in computer science at the Technical University of Munich.
-My interests are formal verification, the design and analysis of algorithms, and the semantics of programming languages.
-Additionally, I am particularly interested in the spreading of core open-source concepts to more areas.

----

 ## Research interests

-When we built a website in my first computer science lesson in high school I immediately knew I was deeply fascinated by computers.
+When we built a website in my first computer science lesson in high school, I immediately knew I was deeply fascinated by computers.
 The possibilities seemed endless.
-Now, doing my undergraduate degree in computer science, my fascination is bigger than ever before but my perspective has changed significantly.
-There are still so many problems that computers cannot easily solve - or solve at all.
+Now, doing my undergraduate degree in computer science, my fascination is bigger than ever before, but my perspective has changed significantly: there are still so many problems that computers cannot easily solve - or solve at all.
 The formal verification of systems is one of the culprits.
 To that end, I'm interested in the formalization of algorithms to prove their correctness as well as the verification of certain properties of programs using extended type systems.
-Furthermore, my interests include designing algorithms (precise and approximative) for challenging problems and analyzing their propoerties.
+Furthermore, my interests include designing algorithms (precise and approximative) for challenging problems and analyzing their properties.

 ## Other interests